shapely/shapely/docs/migration.rst

     >>> line.name
     'my_geometry'

-This doesn't raise a warning in Shapely 1.8, but will start raising an AttributeError in Shapely 2.0.
+In Shapely 1.8, this will start raising a warning, and will raise an AttributeError in Shapely 2.0.

+**How do I update my code?** There is no direct alternative for adding custom attributes to geometry objects.
+You can use other Python data structures such as (GeoJSON-like) dictionaries or GeoPandas' GeoDataFrames to store attributes alongside geometry features.

 Multi-part geometries will no longer be "sequences" (length, iterable, indexable)
 =================================================================================